What is pollination?

 Why are pollinators important?

-Many of our crops are dependent upon animal pollinators; 1 of every 3 bites of the food we eat is thanks to insects, birds, bats, and other pollinators.
+Many of our crops are dependent upon animal pollinators; one of every three bites of the food we eat is thanks to insects, birds, bats, and other pollinators.
 Pollinators are attracted to the nectar and pollen of flowers.
 As they eat their fill they unknowingly pick up pollen grains on their bodies and carry it to other flowers, leading to pollination, which ultimately develops into fruits we eat.
 Hummingbirds and butterflies are a beautiful joy to observe in our gardens, but we ought not to forget about the unsung heroes and laborers, the bees and bats, too.

 - Black-Eyed Susan (Rudbeckia fulgida)

 - Trumpet Vine (Campsis radicans)

 - Agave, Century Plant, American Aloe (Agave americana)

 - Common Mango, Indian Mango (Mangifera indica)